algosup/2023-2024-project-3-virtual-processor-team-1/Documents/FunctionalSpecifications.md

 We need to create our own assembler.
 To do this, we'll base ourselves on most existing assembler code, with the simple exception that we'll use different names for certain actions.
 Our assembler will be 32-bit based, which is easily adaptable to today's computers.<br>
 We won't be using the entire x86 architecture, as we don't need as much memory space for this project.
 Also, the 32-bit architecture is easily usable on any of today's computers, and is more suitable for this project.

+> More technical, detailed and user-friendly documentation has been created for the project.
+This documentation can be accessed by [clicking here](https://algosup-t1.gitbook.io/asm2/), but below we prefer to keep a more explicit and less technical preview.

 ### 1. Registers
 #### 1.1 <u>General registers</u>
 We use 4 general registers to store data.
 These are 32-bit general-purpose registers.<br>